Family Encyclopedia >> Food

 – 100 g chopped almonds

-• Mix the granulated sugar and the chopped almonds or, failing that, use only coarsely crushed slivered almonds.
+• Combine the granulated sugar and chopped almonds.
+If unavailable, use coarsely crushed slivered almonds instead.

 • Preheat the fan-assisted oven to 200°C (th.
 6).

-• In a saucepan, pour the water, milk, sugar, fleur de sel and butter into pieces and bring to the boil.
+• In a saucepan, combine the water, milk, caster sugar, fleur de sel, and butter cut into pieces.
+Bring to a boil.

-• As soon as the liquid boils, add the flour all at once.
-Keep the pan on the heat and whisk briskly with a spatula until the batter becomes smooth and homogeneous.
+• Once boiling, add the flour all at once.
+Keep on the heat and stir briskly with a spatula until the dough is smooth and homogeneous.

-• Keep mixing for about 2 to 3 minutes so that the dough dries out and comes away from the edges of the pan.
+• Continue mixing for 2-3 minutes until the dough dries out and pulls away from the sides of the pan.

 • The dough is ready when it forms a ribbon.
-Pour the choux pastry into a pocket fitted with a smooth nozzle.
+Transfer the choux pastry to a piping bag fitted with a plain tip.

-• Shape puffs about 4 cm in diameter, spacing them every 3 cm on a baking sheet covered with a sheet of baking paper.
-Sprinkle the sprouts with the mixture of grain sugar and chopped almonds (optional).
-Tilt the plate and tap it to remove the excess.
+• Pipe puffs about 4 cm in diameter, spaced 3 cm apart, on a parchment-lined baking sheet.
+Sprinkle with the sugar-almond mixture (optional), then tilt and tap to remove excess.